 Science students are required to complete at least 12 credit points of mathematics and/or statistics.
-Most science students fulfill this requirement by taking 4 junior units of study.
+The choice depends on whether students are doing a major in Mathematics, Statistics, Financial Mathematics or Data Science, or taking mathematical units to satisfy a Science Degree Mathematics core requirement.